Guided Fjords of Norway E-Bike Tour

 Day 3: Nordfjordeid

 Following breakfast, depart from the accommodation and go on a biking journey towards the ferry terminal in Isane, situated 10 km along the fjord.
 A 15-minute ferry ride transports travelers across the waterway.
-Upon disembarking, ascend into the valley, making way towards a summer farm, an ideal spot for a rejuvenating coffee break.
+Upon disembarking, ascend into the valley, making way towards a summer farm, an ideal spot for a rejuvenating break.

 Accommodation for the night is at Nordjford Hotel, a charming local establishment featuring a spa for relaxation and rejuvenation.